Obelisk of Theodosius: Pedestal

 The marble pedestal had bas-reliefs dating to the time of the obelisk's re-erection in Constantinople.
 On one face Theodosius I is shown offering the crown of victory to the winner in the chariot races, framed between arches and Corinthian columns, with happy spectators, musicians and dancers assisting in the ceremony.
 In the bottom right of this scene is the water organ of Ctesibius and on the left another instrument.

 There are obvious traces of major damage to the pedestal and energetic restoration of it.
 Missing pieces have been replaced, at the pedestal's bottom corners, by cubes of porphyry resting on the bronze cubes already mentioned – the bronze and porphyry cubes are of identical form and dimensions.
 There is also a vertical gash up one of the obelisk's faces, which looks like a canal from above.
 These repairs to the base may be linked to the cracking of the obelisk itself after its suffering a serious accident (perhaps an earthquake) at an unknown date in antiquity.

 Inscriptions

 The pedestal's east face bears an inscription in five Latin hexameters.
-This is slightly broken at the bottom but it was transcribed in full by travellers in the 16th century.
+This is slightly broken at the bottom but it was transcribed in full by travelers in the 16th century.
 It reads: